AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mongodb-via-ssh-tunnel.md

 >[!NOTE]
 >
->To see all available databases, the [!DNL MBI] user requires the permissions to run `listDatabases.`
+>To see all available databases, the [!DNL Commerce Intelligence] user requires the permissions to run `listDatabases.`

-This command grants the [!DNL MBI] user access `to all databases`:
+This command grants the [!DNL Commerce Intelligence] user access `to all databases`:

 ```bash
     use admin
     db.createUser('rjmetric', '< secure password here >', true)
 ```

-Use this command to grant the [!DNL MBI] user access `to a single database`:
+Use this command to grant the [!DNL Commerce Intelligence] user access `to a single database`:

 ```bash
     use < database name >